stephen29xie/tweet-streaming-data-pipeline/README.md

 2.
 Set the Spark MASTER_URL
 > ...specifies the master URL for a distributed cluster, or local to run locally with one thread, local[N] to run locally with N threads, or local[*] to run locally with as many worker threads as logical cores on your machine.

 ```
 spark {
-	MASTER_URL = 'local[*]'
+	MASTER_URL = "local[*]"
 }
 ```

 3.
 MongoDB

-Instantiate a MongoDB server and create a database and collection for storage.
-MongoDB Compass is the official GUI for MongoDB (https://www.mongodb.com/products/compass).
-I recommend this.
+Set the DATABASE name and COLLECTION name.

-Set the connection string, database name and collection name.
+Do not change CONNECTION_STRING as it is already configured to connect to the Docker container that runs MongoDB.
 ```
 mongodb {
-	CONNECTION_STRING = "mongodb://localhost:27017"
+	CONNECTION_STRING = "mongodb://mongo:27017"
 	DATABASE = "dbname"
 	COLLECTION = "collectionname"
 }